 No filters.
 I am thinner than I have been since I stopped growing when I was 21.
 But I still have a Fat Kid inside.
-By Teresa Swartz Roberts Blog 43.
+By Teresa Swartz Roberts Blog post 43.
 Copyright 2021 Once a fat kid, always a fat kid.
 If you were ever a fat kid, you know what I mean.
 You … Continue reading Once a Fat Kid, Always a Fat Kid

 Let's celebrate Parkinson's Awareness Month!
 A little late.
-By Teresa Swartz Roberts Blog 42.
+By Teresa Swartz Roberts Blog post 42.
 Copyright 2021 I almost let the waning hours of Parkinson's Awareness Month get by without a comment.
 If you're reading this blog, you're aware of Parkinson's Disease.
 The title is Life through the Lens of Parkinson's, after all.
-I usually write … Continue reading Yay, Parkinson’s!
+I usually … Continue reading Yay, Parkinson’s!
 Still

 This rose bush took a while to bloom.
 It inspired me a while back.
 I rediscovered what I wrote back then, and I'm inspired again.
 By Teresa Swartz Roberts Blog 41.
 Copyright 2021 I didn't plant the rose garden outside my front door.
 I tried tending it by myself, but the weeds had more stamina … Continue reading Blooming

 The only painting I've done since the pandemic started was to put a pair of jeans on The Boy.
 He's the only one in this house who has worn hard pants.
-By Teresa Swartz Roberts Blog 40.
+By Teresa Swartz Roberts Blog post 40.
 Copyright 2021 Are you wearing pants?
-I wouldn’t normally ask, but it seems to be a thing now—a … Continue reading Are you wearing pants?
+I wouldn’t normally ask, but it seems to be a thing … Continue reading Are you wearing pants?